How Much of Your IRA Should You Convert to a Roth IRA?

 These calculations can get complicated—but do not let that scare you off.
 Now is a good time to act.
 You may never again see tax rates as low as they are today.
 In addition, if there is another bear market as the country deals with the COVID-19 pandemic, that, too, offers a prime moment to convert from an IRA to a Roth IRA, pay taxes on the reduced portfolio, and benefit from tax-free wealth when the market recovers.

-At Hosler Wealth Management, our financial advisers have been helping people prepare for their retirements for 24 years.
-Our team can help you navigate your retirement strategy and tax opportunities avoiding unnecessary taxes and penalties while maximizing your chances for a comfortable retirement.
-If you have questions about how you should convert from an IRA to a Roth IRA, contact me today for more information or a free consultation by calling our Prescott office (928) 778-7666 or Scottsdale office (480)994-7342.
+At Hosler Wealth Management, our financial advisors in Prescott and Scottsdale have been helping people with their retirement planning for over 25 years.
+Our wealth management team can help you navigate your retirement strategy and tax opportunities avoiding unnecessary taxes and penalties while maximizing your chances for a comfortable retirement.
+If you have questions about how you should convert from an IRA to a Roth IRA, contact Hosler Wealth Management today for more information or a free consultation by calling our Prescott office (928) 778-7666 or Scottsdale office (480)994-7342.